UXSoc/playbook/docs/what-are-product-design-sprints.md

 Sprints are useful starting points when kicking off a new product or workflow, as well as solving problems with an existing product.
-They typically last 5 days but we have done them in less time.
-We get as many stakeholders and expertises in the room as we can.
+They typically last 5 days but we have done them in less time because we try to get as many stakeholders and expertises in the room as we can.

 Product design sprints are test-driven design.